170th Infantry Division (Wehrmacht)

 The 170th Infantry Division (German: 170.
-Infanterie-Division) was a German division in World War II.
+Infanterie-Division) was a German Army (Heer) infantry division in World War II that specialized in cold-weather warfare, combined arms, conventional warfare, maneuver warfare, trench warfare, and urban warfare.
 It fought on the Eastern Front for much of the war.

 Operational history

 The division was formed on 1 December 1939.

 The Division participated in the invasion of Denmark.